Used and loved by millions

 How can I use "make a noise" in a sentence?

-What does it mean to "make a noise"?
+When is it appropriate to use "make a noise"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision